efdevcon/DIPs/DIPs/DIP-38.md

 ---

 ## Summary of Proposal
-This proposal introduces an zkPassport integration for Devcon in Bangkok, allowing Thai citizens to prove their nationality using zero-knowledge proofs, ensuring privacy and security while accessing ticket discounts.
+This proposal introduces an zkPassport integration for Devcon in Bangkok, allowing SEA citizens to prove their nationality using zero-knowledge proofs, ensuring privacy and security while accessing ticket discounts.

 ## Abstract
-The integration enables Thai citizens to use zkPassport to generate a zero-knowledge proof of their nationality without revealing additional personal information, facilitating a secure and private way to obtain discounted tickets.
+The integration enables citizens of SEA to use zkPassport to generate a zero-knowledge proof of their nationality without revealing additional personal information, facilitating a secure and private way to obtain discounted tickets.

 ## Motivation & Rationale
-To provide a privacy-preserving method for Thai citizens to claim Devcon ticket discounts, avoiding the need for sharing sensitive identity documents.
-This method ensures only Thai citizens can access the discount, using zero-knowledge proofs to protect personal information.
+To provide a privacy-preserving method for citizens of SEA to claim Devcon ticket discounts, avoiding the need for sharing sensitive identity documents.
+This method ensures only citizens of SEA can access the discount, using zero-knowledge proofs to protect personal information.

 ## Implementation
 **High Level User Flow**: